000600/MangoModels/README.md

 Feel free to further tune the hyperparameters or build upon either of the models!

 ## The Dataset
 The dataset used here can be found at this link: https://www.kaggle.com/datasets/mohdnazuan/harumanis-mango-physical-measurement.
 Credit for the dataset collection goes to **stpete_ishii**, **AashiDutt**, **whxna-0615**, and others on *Kaggle*.
-The dataset describes approximately 67 Harumanis mangos, providing the following attributes:
+The dataset describes approximately 67 Harumanis mangoes, providing the following attributes:

 - Weight (in grams)
 - Length (in centimeters)